vdave/vdave.github.io/_posts/2016-12-30-quicklook.md

 tags: [preview, files]
 ---

-[QuickLook](https://en.wikipedia.org/wiki/Quick_Look) from the command line on OS X:
+[QuickLook](https://en.wikipedia.org/wiki/Quick_Look) is the thing that lets you quickly preview content in finder, spotlight, and various apps.
+It is also easily used from the command line:

 ```bash
 $ cat ~/bin/ql